 B. Filbert Steps (Napier Lane & Grace Marchant Gardens)

-Walk along Filbert Street towards the direction of Coit Tower and ascend the Filbert Steps towards Telegraph Hill.
+Walk along Filbert Street towards Coit Tower and ascend the Filbert Steps towards Telegraph Hill.
 Signs are plentiful.

 This will be a long trek that eventually ends a couple of blocks from San Francisco Bay again, near the Embarcadero District.